 The Hawks had the best composite score of all schools in northwest Illinois for the award, which is given to the school with the highest quality sportsmanship from team members, coaches & administrators, and fans.

-Rose on track to play for USA
+to play for USA

 Derrick Rose has been taking full contact on his surgically-repaired right torn meniscus since late in the Bulls’ first-round playoff loss to the Wizards.
 He continues to take full contact and, by all accounts, looks strong in his rehabilitation from that November 2013 injury.